Geodesics and Visual boundary of Horospherical Products: Estimates on the length of specific paths

 \subsection{Length estimate of paths avoiding horospheres}

-Consider a path $\gamma$ and a geodesic $\alpha$ that links the two same points of a proper, Gromov hyperbolic, Busemann space.
+Consider a path $\gamma$ and a geodesic $\alpha$ sharing the same end-points in a proper, Gromov hyperbolic, Busemann space.
 We prove in this section that if the height of $\gamma$ does not reach the maximal height of the geodesic $\alpha$, then $\gamma$ is much longer than $\alpha$.
-Furthermore, its length increases exponentially on the difference of maximal height between $\gamma$ and $\alpha$.
-To do so we need Proposition $1.6$ p400 of \cite[Bridson, Haefliger]{BH}.
-We denote by $l(c)$ the length of a path $c$.
+Furthermore, its length increases exponentially with respect to the difference of maximal height between $\gamma$ and $\alpha$.
+To do so, we make use of Proposition $1.6$ p400 of \cite{BH}, which we recall here.
+Let us denote by $l(c)$ the length of a path $c$.

 \begin{propo}[\cite{BH}] Let $X$ be a $\delta$-hyperbolic geodesic space.
 Let $c$ be a continuous path in X. If $[p,q]$ is a geodesic segment connecting the endpoints of $c$, then for every $x\in[p,q]$: \end{propo}